reactive-python/reactpy-django/docs/src/reference/hooks.md

 This hook is used to execute functions in the background and return the result, typically to [read](https://www.sumologic.com/glossary/crud/) data the Django ORM.

-The [default postprocessor](../reference/utils.md#django-query-postprocessor) expects your query function to return either a Django `#!python Model` or `#!python QuerySet`.
+The [default postprocessor](../reference/utils.md#django-query-postprocessor) expects your query function to `#!python return` a Django `#!python Model` or `#!python QuerySet`.
 The postprocessor needs to be changed to execute other types of queries.
 Query functions can be sync or async.

 === "components.py"